-We already know that design-driven brands are outperforming their completion by over 200% but are retailers really aware of the power of great retail design?
+We already know that design-driven brands are outperforming their competition by over 200%, but are retailers really aware of the power of great retail design?

 Are brands really maximising considered, creative interiors to drive store footfall, or are they simply relying on doing things the same way they always have?
-Take a look at our Clicks to Bricks report to find out more about how etailers are challenging traditional models of high street stores.
+In our latest report The Pop-Up Opportunity, we explore key opportunities in temporary retail, that are challenging traditional models of high street stores.

 At Green Room, we specialise in all elements of retail design – from customer experience and store design through to visual merchandising, window displays and digital integration.
 Along the way, we’ve learnt the secrets behind great commercial interior concepts and the essential elements that make up a great finished product.